twilio/twilio-go/twilio/rest/sync/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a DeleteSyncMapItemParams struct
+Other parameters are passed through a pointer to a DeleteSyncMapItemParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **IfMatch** | **string** | If provided, applies this mutation if (and only if) the “revision” field of this [map item] matches the provided value.
 This matches the semantics of (and is implemented with) the HTTP [If-Match header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Match).

 ### Return type